vinceskahan/weatherflow-udp-listener/README.md

                         exclude obs type(s) from being processed -i, --indent          indent raw data to stdout (requires -d) -m, --mqtt            publish to MQTT
-  -n, --no_pub          report but do not publish to MQTT -b MQTT_BROKER, --mqtt_broker MQTT_BROKER
+  -M, --multi-mqtt      specify there are multiple air/sky present -n, --no_pub          report but do not publish to MQTT -b MQTT_BROKER, --mqtt_broker MQTT_BROKER
                         MQTT broker hostname